Homer: Jump, Free Willy! Jump! Jump with all your might!

 - Glen, at the end of the first movie.

 - Willy in the second and third movie as well.

 - Parental Abandonment: Jesse's mom.
 At the beginning of the second film, it's revealed that she passed away.
-Elvis confessed to Jesse that giving him up was the hardest choice she made.
+Elvis confessed to Jesse that giving him up was the hardest choice she had to make.

 - The Other Rainforest

 - Title Drop: "Let's free Willy!"

 - Trailers Always Spoil: Not to mention the poster, the music video, the damn title...seriously, if you're watching this movie for the first time and have any doubt that Willy gets freed, you're as obtuse as hell.